Manifesto Title

 Rover Highlight

-At its core, this series transforms overlooked, mundane objects into scientific curiosities, elevating the ordinary to the extraordinary.
-The handcrafted sculptures—built from discarded, seemingly useless materials—demonstrate both human ingenuity and the absurdity of our creations, evoking the dualities of resourcefulness and futility.
+This series transforms overlooked, mundane objects into scientific curiosities, elevating the ordinary to the extraordinary.
+Handcrafted sculptures built from discarded materials evoke both resourcefulness and the inherent absurdity of our creations.

 Rover Highlight